-The Trustees of Pond Meadow play a crucial role in overseeing the quality of education provided by the school and in its long term direction.
+The Trustees of Pond Meadow play a crucial role in overseeing the quality of education provided by the school and in our long term direction.

 There are currently 11 members of the Full Trustee Body which has two sub-committees: